September 7, 2015 – May 27, 2016

 Chair Making, in which each student pursues an extensive design process to create a prototype chair.
 (8 weeks)

 Additional time is set aside for sessions with guest instructors on specialized topics such as:

-Drawing, in which students improve their abilities to sketch, to develop designs with pencil on paper, and to create rendered perspective drawings.
+Drawing, in which students improve their abilities to sketch, develop designs, and create rendered perspective drawings with pencil on paper.

 Business Practices, which we address in numerous ways: